tmen427/CrowdSourceBackend/README.md

 - The database should now be running
 - cd into the WeatherApi file and type: dotnet run
 - The server should now be running
 - On my pc it runs on this port http://localhost:5174/swagger/index.html.
-(Make sure to include /swagger to your url) <br>
+(Make sure to include /swagger to your url)

 - In memory cacheing and unit testing will soon
 - The frontend was written in Angular.js-I will add the project to github in the near future